sourcegraph/handbook/content/engineering/engineering-management.md

 ## Book recommendations

 Here are some books that multiple people on the team have read and recommend.
-If you haven't read these, [use your education budget](../../people-ops/travel.md#professional-development-and-education) and read them!
+If you haven't read these, [use your education budget](../people-ops/travel.md#professional-development-and-education) and read them!

 - [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers/dp/1591846404/) - An inspiring story of how Navy captain David Marquet turned the lowest performing submarine in the Navy into the top performing one with his bottom's up leadership style.
 - [Orbiting the Giant Hairball](https://www.amazon.com/Orbiting-Giant-Hairball-Corporate-Surviving/dp/0670879835/) - An entertaining self-account of Gordon MacKenzie's experience fostering creativity on his team at Hallmark Cards.
 Buy the hard copy.
 There are lots of fun illustrations and short stories.
 It is a quick read and probably unlike any other book you have read.
 - [Radical Candor](https://www.radicalcandor.com/the-book/) - How to be a great leader by caring personally and challenging directly.
 - [An Elegant Puzzle](https://lethain.com/elegant-puzzle/) - A field manual on how to do engineering management.
 Reads like a well structured markdown file.
 - [The Five Dysfunctions of a Team](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756) - A model of how to think about what makes a highly effective team paired with a fictional story that illustrates the model.
+- A few members of the engineering management team will be reading [The Leader’s Guide to Unconscious Bias](https://www.amazon.com/Leaders-Guide-Unconscious-Bias-High-Performing/dp/1982144319) and doing some [facilitated small group discussions](../ce/support-values-enablement.md#part-2-deep-dive-on-be-welcoming-and-inclusive).
+This is like a small scale beta test of [one step of our plan to invest in diversity, equity, and inclusion this year](../communication/dei.md#unconscious-bias).
+The tentative plan for the first cohort (can be adjusted based on availability of the actual people in the first cohort) would be:
+  - Kickoff email week of May 17
+  - Session 1 week of May 24
+  - Session 2 week of June 7
+  - Session 3 week of June 21
+  - Session 4 week of July 5
+  - Session 5 week of July 19